Skip to main content

 Step 8: Check Firmware Version

-After completing all MCU connections, verify firmware version compatibility:
+After all MCU connections are established, verify firmware version compatibility:

-• Custom Compiled Firmware: Except for pre-configured custom devices, all self-compiled firmware must match the host's Klipper version.
+• Custom compiled firmware: Except for pre-configured custom devices, all self-compiled firmware must match the Klipper version on the host.

-• Fly-FAST System: The FAST system's firmware version is consistent with the system version.
+• Fly-FAST System: The firmware version for the FAST system is consistent with the system version.
 The compiled Klipper firmware matches the system version.

-• Consequences of Version Mismatch: Different firmware versions may cause functional anomalies, communication failures, or system instability.
+• Consequences of version mismatch: Different firmware versions can lead to functional anomalies, communication failures, or system instability.

 Verification Points: